Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Causal metrics and their properties

 \subsection{Not all measures are collapsible}

-\paragraph{Intuition} Collapsibility is intuitively linked to heterogeneity.
+\paragraph*{Intuition} Collapsibility is intuitively linked to heterogeneity.
 Indeed, to investigate for heterogeneity, one looks up the treatment effect on subgroups of the population.
 Collapsibility is the opposite process, where local information is aggregated to obtain a global information (i.e. on a population).
 One might expect the global effect on a population to be an average of the subgroups effects, with weights corresponding to proportions of each subgroup in the target population of interest as in \eqref{eq:toy-example-collapsibility}.
 Counter-intuitively, this procedure is valid only for certain causal effect measures.
 For example, if the treatment effect is reported as an Odds Ratio, it is possible to find bewildering situations, such as that of the synthetic example detailed on Table~\ref{tab:odds-ratio-simpson}.
-On this example, the Odds Ratio is measured on the overall population (Table~\ref{tab:odds-ratio-simpson} (a)) and on the two subpopulations if female ($F=1$) or not ($F=0$) (Table~\ref{tab:odds-ratio-simpson} (b)).
-Here, the drug's effect (on the OR scale) is found almost equal on both males (0.166) and females (0.167); however the average effect on the overall population appears much more efficient (0.26).
-The value Odds Ratio at the population level is not even \emph{between} that of Odds Ratio of sub-populations.
-The situation mimics a randomized controlled trial conducted with exact population proportions and with $F$ being a baseline covariate, so the phenomenon observed is not an effect of counfounding.\\
+In this example, the Odds Ratio is measured on the overall population (Table~\ref{tab:odds-ratio-simpson} (a)) and on the two subpopulations if female ($X=1$) or not ($X=0$) (Table~\ref{tab:odds-ratio-simpson} (b)).
+Here, the drug's effect (on the OR scale) is found almost equal on both males (0.166) and females (0.167); however the average effect on the overall population appears weaker (0.26).
+The Odds Ratio value in the overall population is not even \emph{between} Odds Ratios of sub-populations.
+The situation mimics a randomized controlled trial conducted with exact population proportions and with $X$ being a covariate, so the phenomenon observed is not an effect of counfounding.\\